slaven-s/splunk-sccm/README.md

 As the application was developed, many components of the original sample app were rewritten or completely replaced.

+## Enhancements

+The sample application proposed various [enhancement ideas](http://challenges.s3.amazonaws.com/splunk/SCCM%20-%20Sample%20App%20Install%20Instructions.pdf) that were taken into consideration while developing this release.

+Those enhancements included, but weren't limited to:

+* Where possible, search post-processing is used to improve dashboard and search performance.
+* Searches have all been modified to consistently rely on indexed data.
+Where applicable, an Automatic Lookup is used to further enrich fields within events.
+Lookups are no longer used "on the fly" via `inputlookup` commands.
+* Searches have either been rewritten to `dedup` on the proper combination of fields, or rewritten using the appropriate `stats` commands to ensure each record is accounted for at its correct point in time.
+* An additional use case of monitoring SCCM Logs has been integrated into the application.

+# License Information
 Where applicable, the modifications to this app by Rich Acosta and Erica Feldman are licensed under the MIT License.
 See `LICENSE` for full details.